 Justice Americorps Legal Advocate

-Juana is a AmeriCorps alumna and candidate for State Representative from Lawrence, Massachusetts.
-Her migrated from the Dominican Republic to the United States in the late 1980’s.
+Juana is a AmeriCorps alumna and State Representative from Lawrence, Massachusetts who is now running for Congress in Massachusetts' Third Congressional District.
+She migrated from the Dominican Republic to the United States in the late 1980s.
 In 2008, Juana was selected as one out of 22 women to be part of the National Hispana Leadership Institute’s Latina’s Learning to Lead Fellowship Program.
-In 2009, Juana received a Bachelor’s degree with a double major in Political Science and Criminal Justice from the University of Massachusetts Boston.
-During college Juana served as the Undergraduate Student Government President, advocating for student interests and overseeing a $900k student activity budget.
-After college Juana worked as a Social Worker serving the Lawrence community, then attended law school at Suffolk University.
-After graduating law school, Juana continued her commitment to the public sector by working as a Justice Americorps Legal Advocate for Central West Justice Center and Affiliate of Community Legal Aid, a joint initiative of the Department of Justice and AmeriCorps.
-There she served as an immigration advocate seeking humanitarian based immigration relief for unaccompanied children in removal proceedings.
+In 2009, Juana received a Bachelor’s Degree with a double major in Political Science and Criminal Justice from the University of Massachusetts-Boston.
+During college, Juana served as the Undergraduate Student Government President, advocating for student interests and overseeing a $900k student activity budget.
+After college Juana worked as a Social Worker serving the Lawrence, Lowell, and Haverhill communities, then attended law school at Suffolk University.
+After graduating law school, Juana continued her commitment to public service by working as a Justice Americorps Legal Advocate for Central West Justice Center and Affiliate of Community Legal Aid, a joint initiative of the Department of Justice and AmeriCorps.
+There, she served as an immigration advocate seeking humanitarian based immigration relief for unaccompanied children in removal proceedings.